Rhesus macaque: Fossil record

 Fossilized isolated teeth and mandible fragments from Tianyuan Cave and a juvenile maxilla from Wanglaopu Cave near Zhoukoudian represent the first recognized occurrence of rhesus macaque fossils in the far north of China, and thus the population of rhesus macaques which lived around Beijing decades ago is believed to have originated from Pleistocene ancestors rather than being human-introduced.
 Fossil mandible fragments from the Taedong River Basin around Pyongyang, North Korea, have also been assigned to this species.

-Feral colonies
+Exogenous colonies

-Rhesus macaques have also been introduced to other areas, such as the United States, and become feral.
+Rhesus macaques have also been introduced and acclimated to other areas, such as the United States, where they are considered an invasive species.